- šøPetal and Pixel Studio

 Earthquakes, floods, wildfires ā AI helps predict when and where they might happen.

-It does this by analysing insane amounts of geological data, weather patterns, and even social media posts (because yes, someone tweeting āomg the river is risingā can actually help emergency services).
+It does this by analyzing insane amounts of geological data, weather patterns, and even social media posts (because yes, someone tweeting āomg the river is risingā can actually help emergency services).

 This means earlier warnings, faster evacuations, and fewer āoops-we-should-have-left-hours-agoā situations.